Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version5/day23/README.md

 # What did I do?

-The Twenty-Second Day, I Completed-
+The Twenty-Third Day, I Completed-

 Home Screen: